veb-101/Neural-Networks-from-scratch/README.md

 This repository is for my own learning purpose.<br>
 The goal is to learn how forward as well as backpropagation works in: <br>
-1. Multi-Layer Perceptron
+- [x] 1.
+Multi-Layer Perceptron
-2. Convolutional Neural Networks
+- [x] 2.
+Convolutional Neural Networks
-3. Vanilla Recurrent Neural Networks
+- [x] 3.
+Vanilla Recurrent Neural Networks
-4. Long Short-Term Memory RNN
+- [ ] 4.
+Long Short-Term Memory RNN